top of page

 Compulsory Accreditation for Employers from mid-2022

-From 4 July 2022, the Accredited Employer Work Visa or "AEWV" replaced six visa types including Essential Skills and Talent Work to Residence.
+In 2022, the Accredited Employer Work Visa or "AEWV" replaced six visa types including Essential Skills and Talent Work to Residence.
 If you are looking to hire a migrant who does not already hold a work visa, this is the visa that is needed.
 There are 3 steps and 2 out of the 3 steps are for the employer to do and pay for.

 Step 1: ACCREDITATION.